St. David's Episcopal Church - Cambria Heights (Queens), NY

 Sources:

-Benoit, Thania.
-"Keeping old pipe organs alive," article in Columbia News Service, January 10, 2006.
+Benios, Thania.
+"Keeping old pipe organs alive," Columbia News Service (Jan.
+10, 2006).
 New York: Columbia University.

-J. Sussman, Inc. website gallery <www.jsussmaninc.com>: church exterior
+J. Sussman, Inc. website gallery <www.jsussmaninc.com>.
+Church exterior